JohannesLks/JohannesLks/README.md

 ## About
 I work at the intersection of cybersecurity, machine learning, and adaptive system design.
-My projects range from honeynet architectures to secure DevOps pipelines and open-source contributions.
+My projects range from honeynet architectures to ethical hacking tools and open-source contributions.

 ---